Homestead Air Reserve Base: Transfer to Air Force Reserve

 The 31 FW inactivated on 1 April 1994, reactivating the same day without personnel or equipment at Aviano Air Base, Italy where it assumed the assets of the 401st Fighter Wing (401 FW), a US Air Forces in Europe (USAFE) organization.
 The same day, Homestead AFB transferred from ACC to AFRES control and was renamed Homestead Air Reserve Station with the 482 FW as the new host wing.

 As part of the BRAC process, the acreage "footprint" of the base was reduced and some portions of the base were declared surplus and relinquished from DoD control, with the real estate and/or extant structures transferred to the control of local municipal entities, i.e., City of Homestead, Miami-Dade County, etc. For a period, transfer of the runway and airfield proper to Miami-Dade County was also considered, with the base envisioned for conversion to a joint civilian-military airport.

 In February 1995, Homestead ARS again faced potential closure from the 1995 BRAC, which sought to close the ravaged station.
 The civilian community, including state and federal government leaders, rallied in support of the station, and launched a fight for the station's survival.
 The BRAC Commission subsequently withdrew Homestead ARS from the closure list in June 1995.
-In 1997, AFRES was redesignated from a Field Operating Agency to Air Force Reserve Command (AFRC), an Air Force Major Command (MAJCOM) and Homestead ARS became an AFRC installation.
+In 1997, AFRES was redesignated from a Field Operating Agency to Air Force Reserve Command (AFRC), an Air Force Major Command (MAJCOM), and Homestead ARS became an AFRC installation.
 In December 2003, Homestead ARS was again redesignated to its current name of Homestead Air Reserve Base.

 However, for a third time, Homestead ARB again faced potential closure, this time from the 2005 BRAC Commission.
-The base received numerous visits through the year from government decision makers and the BRAC Commission eventually decided to keep Homestead ARB open, to include redistributing nine more F-16 aircraft from other Air Reserve Component F-16 bases that were changing to aircraft other than the F-16 or losing flying missions outright.
+The base received numerous visits throughout the year from government decision makers and the BRAC Commission eventually decided to keep Homestead ARB open, to include redistributing nine more F-16 aircraft from other Air Reserve Component F-16 bases that were changing to aircraft other than the F-16 or losing flying missions outright.

 Ultimately, most of the base, to include the runway and airfield proper, remained under DoD control and completed its conversion from an active duty base to its present-day reserve base configuration with the 482 FW as the host wing and continuing to fly its F-16C/D Block 30 fighter aircraft.
-The active duty 367th Fighter Squadron (367 FS) was added as an Active Associate F-16 unit to the 482 FW in 2015, while the base concurrently maintains a 24/7/365 alert detachment of armed F-15C Eagle fighter aircraft from the Florida ANG's 125th Fighter Wing Detachment 1 (125 FW Det 1) conducting the Continental NORAD Region (CONR) air sovereignty/air defense mission of the southeastern United States.
+The active duty 367th Fighter Squadron (367 FS) was added as an ACC Active Associate F-16 unit to the 482 FW in 2015, while the base concurrently maintains a 24/7/365 alert detachment of armed F-15C Eagle fighter aircraft from the Florida ANG's 125th Fighter Wing Detachment 1 (125 FW Det 1) conducting the Continental NORAD Region (CONR) air sovereignty/air defense mission of the southeastern United States.

 Based units

 Flying and notable non-flying units based at Homestead Air Reserve Base.

-Units marked GSU are Geographically Separate Units, which although based at Homestead AFB are subordinate to a parent unit based at another location.
+Units marked GSU are Geographically Separate Units, which although based at Homestead ARB are subordinate to a parent unit based at another location.